 Further demonstrating the remarkable language learning abilities of Orangutans is an individual named Chantek (Miles, 1994; PBS, 2014), currently residing in a Zoo Atlanta orangutan habitat.
 Beginning in 1978, Chantek was raised and taught to sign—beginning at the age of nine months—by anthropologist Lyn Miles at the University of Tennessee at Chatanooga.
 In order to most fully explore Chantek’s capacity for human-like language and cognitive ability, he was raised as much like a human child as possible, fully immersed in the human cultural experience.
 The results of this project were remarkable.
 Over the course of eight years at the university, Chantek was able to produce more than one hundred and fifty signs, and recognize considerably more.
 He also developed a significant understanding of spoken English.
 In addition, he was able to combine signs he knew into new signs to designate items not already in his vocabulary, calling ketchup “tomato-toothpaste,” and a cheeseburger “meat-cheese-bread.”
 Chantek is not alone among primates, or even among orangutans, in his ability to combine his vocabulary.
 During Shapiro’s studies, Princess also displayed this ability.

 The special circumstances of Chantek’s upbringing and his extensive language skills give him a unique outlook on himself and the world.
-When asked who he was, he has described himself as an “orangutan person”.
-By contrast, when asked about his fellow orangutans in the zoo Atlanta habitat, he described them as “orange dogs,” indicating that he conceives of himself as being in a different category than others of his species.
-Still more fascinating—though heartwrenching—was Chantek’s reaction to his confinement immediately after the termination of the University project.
+When asked who he was, he has described himself as an “orangutan person.”
+By contrast, when asked about his fellow orangutans in the Atlanta zoo habitat, he described them as “orange dogs,” indicating that he conceives of himself as being in a different category than others of his species.
+Still more fascinating—though heartwrenching—was Chantek’s reaction to his confinement immediately after the university project was terminated.
 Chantek was returned to the Yerkes Primate Research Center.
-At the center, he was confined to a small cage, after having enjoyed a good quality of life and a high level of freedom at Chattanooga.
+At the center, he was confined to a small cage after having enjoyed a good quality of life and a high level of freedom at Chattanooga.
 Miles asked Chantek on one occasion how he was, to which he signed “hurt.”
-Asked to indicate the location of his injury, he responded “Feelings.”
+Asked to indicate the location of his injury, he responded “feelings.”
 Any animal is likely to be visibly frustrated upon being caged after a period of freedom, but Chantek’s language skills give him an awareness of his own condition and an ability to express his emotions in ways that are not so clearly observable in any animal besides humans.

 The general interest of the scientific community has shifted in recent decades.
 Language experiments like those of the 70s and 80s have taken a back seat to efforts more focused on orangutans living as naturally as possible.
-Studies are still being done—Zoo Atlanta, for example, conducts studies in language and cognitive abilities that heavily involve orangutan interaction with a computer located inside the exhibit.
+Studies are still being done.
+Zoo Atlanta, for example, conducts studies in language and cognitive abilities that heavily involve orangutan interaction with a computer located inside the exhibit.
 Something as aggressive as Chantek’s complete immersion in human culture is unlikely to be repeated in the current scientific climate.
-However, it continues to be seen that Orangutans are immensely intelligent and have great communicative potential.
-What has been learned from these studies should profoundly impact the way in which we view orangutans, and, perhaps more so, the way in which we view ourselves.
+However, it continues to be seen that orangutans are immensely intelligent and have great communicative potential.
+What we have learned from these studies should profoundly impact the way in which we view orangutans, and, perhaps more so, the way in which we view ourselves.